acguerr1/imageextraction/README.md

   - **Suggested Range**: `0.2` to `0.9`
   - **Meaning**: A lower threshold (closer to 0.5) retains at least half of the original image size.
 A higher threshold (closer to 0.9) ensures that most of the image is retained after cropping.
 Highly skewed or poorly-scanned documents should have a lower threshold as it often has a large border to crop.

+- `--remove_barcodes`
+  - **Description**: Enables detection and removal of barcodes in cropped images with Pyzbar.
+  - **Usage**: Particularly useful for scanned documents where barcodes might be present and detected as figures, which should be excluded from further processing.
+  - **Range**: This is a boolean flag, meaning it can be either included (True) or omitted (False).

 ### 4. Quality Control
 **Current Achievements:**